Migratable 2.3.0

 Creating a new version for Nuget

 The Migratable/Migratable.csproj file contains Nuget settings.
-Within that file, update the version number then create the Nuget package:
+Within that file, update the version number then create the Nuget package.
+The version exists twice, in VersionPrefix and Version.

 dotnet build